 Overall, we had 5 sections:

 We came up with a list of questions for each section.
-If you’re planning on doing similar research, feel free to use our ready-made template with the questions.
+If you plan on doing similar research, use our ready-made template with the questions.

-We already had our segment suggestions and we roughly expected 5 buyer personas.
-Then we supposed we had to run nearly 40 in-depth interviews 30 minutes each.
+We already had our segment suggestions and roughly expected 5 buyer personas.
+Then we supposed we had to run nearly 40 in-depth interviews, 30 minutes each.

 The problem with our solution was that we had different scripts for all interviews, and in some of them, we didn’t have answers to important questions.
 Therefore, we moved one stage back and interviewed nearly 20 more people.

 We had 39 cards with answers from our respondents.
-Then, we had to interpret them and see how we could group them.
+Then, we had to interpret them and see how to group them.